Library documentation

 HubbardTN.hubbard_spaceFunction

 Return the local hilbert space for a Hubbard-type model with the given particle and spin symmetries.
 The possible symmetries are Trivial, U1Irrep, and SU2Irrep, for both particle number and spin.
-When using U1Irrep particle symmetry, the filling can be adjusted to P particles per Q sites by passing the keyword filling=(P,Q).
-The default is (1,1), i.e., half-filling.
+When using U1Irrep particle symmetry, the filling can be specified as a rational P//Q (particles per sites).
+The default is 1//1 (half-filling).

 source